 Missing an Annual Report due date can have major consequences.
 A company’s good standing status and even its rights to exist can be jeopardized through ignoring annual report requirements.
 A company may also incur monetary penalties for not filing their report on time.
 If you are late to file your annual report, depending on the state, you’ll have to pay penalty fees and reinstatement fees, both of which are much higher than the price of actually filing the annual report for the first time.

 Can I make amendments to my company information when I file my Annual Report?

-When you first filed to become a legal business entity, part of the process included creating Articles of Incorporation or Articles of Organization.
-The information that you submitted contained the name of the business, which business structure best suited your needs (such as an LLC, S Corporation, C Corporation or a Nonprofit Corporation), the appointed registered agent’s name and contact information, the effective date in which you started the business and the names of the current partners or shareholders.
+When you first file to become a legal business entity, part of the process include creating Articles of Incorporation or Articles of Organization.
+The information that you submit contains the name of the business, which business structure best suits your needs (such as an LLC, S Corporation, C Corporation or a Nonprofit Corporation), the appointed registered agent’s name and contact information, the effective date in which you started the business and the names of the current partners or shareholders.